 In order for Give Me My Data to work you need to give it permission to access your information.
 Click "Allow" when you encounter this screen to start reclaiming your data.
 Give Me My Data only requests read access and will not write to your profile without your permission.

 link to this

-Give Me My Data is not designed to "fix your facebook page."
-The primary goal is to give you agency over your data by allowing you to export and manipulate it regardless of (and in spite if you like) the interface which you are presented.link to this
+The primary goal in creating Give Me My Data is to give users agency over their data by allowing them to export and manipulate it regardless (and in spite if you like) of the interfaces we are presented.link to this

 A file format is a particular way that information is encoded for storage in a computer file.
 The file extension indicates the type of file format as well as the application may open the file.